coolsamson7/service/README.md

 }
 ```

-What's bad?
+What's wrong?
 - the code assumes that the called service is remote in the first place
 - we have to commit to a specific protocol
 - we even add technical details on protocol level ( e.g.  loadbalancing )
 - we have to write technical boilerplate webclient code
-- loadbalancing in spring cloud is done on an application level
+- loadbalancing in spring cloud is done on an application and not module level!

-This is _clumsy_ and against pretty valuable architectural principles like separation of concern, etc.
+This is _clumsy_ and against some major architectural principles like separation of concern, etc.

 What we would like to do instead is